Lawyers are warning that a recent lawsuit filed against Financial Engines for patent infringement could be applied to other types of robo-advisors.

 Oringer notes GRQ’s lawsuit appears to argue that the computer-assisted advice that’s being “crafted and delivered” by Financial Engines, “with the intention of satisfying the SunAmerica letter, on the basis whereby the advice is automatically implemented,” infringes upon the GRQ patents.

 In 2006, Congress codified the permissibility of a computer-based approach by adding a new statutory exemption for computer-based advice that meets certain conditions.
 A number of providers now offer computer-based investment advice to employers that then make such advice available to their employees.
+The lawsuit states that the late Brian C. Tarbox, one of the holders of the 600 and 825 patents involving “Systems and Methods for Improving Investment Performance,” was a leading advisor in the field of retirement planning and financial services, and that he assisted William Sharpe, Financial Engines’ founder, by providing him an initial business model and explaining this model to at least one third party so that Sharpe could obtain funding during the initial stages of Financial Engines’ development.

 Specifically, the lawsuit states, “Tarbox crucially participated in Financial Engines’ initial meeting with venture capital partners, who put up the initial $5 million to fund Financial Engines.”